Have You Assessed Your Skills? Here’s How Having a Broad Skill Set Can Get You Hired

 These are just a few of the transferable skills you have likely acquired through your previous work experience without even knowing it.
 A huge shift in your career path doesn’t have to mean getting a whole new lot of work experience.
 Don’t underestimate what you’ve done before, even if it might not seem directly relevant.

 Skills such as interpersonal skills, communication and problem-solving are some of the most highly desired assets employers look for.
-If you don’t know what you want to do with your career yet but just fancy a change, don’t forget to check out our 5 Minute Guide to Figure Out What to Do With Your Life .
+If you don’t know what you want to do with your career yet but just fancy a change, even if it’s a change of roles within the same company, don’t forget to check out our 5 Minute Guide to Figure Out What to Do With Your Life .

 Browse Courses Today